 Test Your Strengths and Interests in the World

-Duke students are renowned for being super-involved on and off of campus; filling their schedules with research, volunteer work, student organizations, creative endeavors, entrepreneurial ventures, studying abroad, internships.
+Duke students are renowned for being extremely involved, in positive ways, on and off of campus; filling their schedules with such rewarding activities as research, volunteer work, student organizations, creative endeavors, entrepreneurial ventures, studying abroad, internships.
 You name it, Duke students are doing it!

-- What you want to learn or gain?
+- What do you want to learn or gain?

-- What you want to do more (or less) of?
+- What do you want to experience more (or less)?

 - What curiosities do you want to satisfy?

-By looking at your array of choices with a critical eye, you will be well equipped to determine your next steps, whether your goal is to enhance current knowledge and skills or set forth in a newly-discovered direction.
+By carefully reflecting on your choices, you will be well equipped to implement your next steps, anticipate potential goal changes, enhance current knowledge and skills or embark on a newly-discovered path.

 Think Differently About Experience

-Once you have determined what you want to learn next by reflecting on your past experiences and future aspirations, there are many ways to pursue your immediate goals.
-Opportunities abound on campus and in the local community to develop specific knowledge and skills, to build relationships, and to generate further insight about who you are becoming.
+There are many ways to pursue your immediate goals.
+Use your research skills to determine what you want to learn next by reflecting on your past experiences and future aspirations.
+Opportunities abound on campus and in the local community to develop specific knowledge and skills, to connect with others, and to generate self-awareness.
 The key is to be discerning in your choices: the value of any given experience can only be measured in relation to your unique goals and interests.

-The list below suggests some of the avenues for gaining experience.
-Keep in mind that no single club, project, or activity has a monopoly on the knowledge and skill development you seek!
+The list below suggests ways to evaluate opportunities and reflect on relevant key factors.
+Keep in mind that no single club, project, or activity has a monopoly on the knowledge and skill development desired!

 • Student organizations (active participation and/or leadership)